Williams waves farewell after US Open loss

 |Coverage: Daily radio commentaries across BBC Sounds and the BBC Sport website and app, with selected live text commentaries and match reports on the website and app

-Serena Williams waved farewell to the US Open - and her illustrious career - amid emotional scenes after she lost to Australia's Ajla Tomljanovic on a compelling night in New York.
+Serena Williams waved farewell to the US Open - and her illustrious career - amid emotional scenes after she lost to Australia's Ajla Tomljanovic on a thrilling night in New York.

-Williams, who turns 41 this month, is set to retire after the tournament.
+Williams, who turns 41 this month, expects it to be her final match.

 It will end a 27-year professional career that brought 23 major singles wins and sees the American widely labelled as the greatest of all time.